History of the single-lens reflex camera: Nikon F and F2 with interchangeable photomic prisms

 The Nikon F was delivered since 1962 with various pentaprism metering heads.
 The Photomic series of prisms, which was initially designed with a direct coupled-metering CdS photocell (2 models were produced).
 The Photomic prism head later evolved to include the Photomic T with TTL in 1965, a behind-the-lens metering prism head which metered an averaging pattern of the focusing screen.
 The later center-area reading Photomic Tn, concentrated 60% of its sensitivity in the central portion of the focusing screen and the remaining 40% for the outlying screen area.
 The Photomic FTn was the last of the Photomic finders for the Nikon F.

 In 1972, the Nikon F2 was introduced.
 It had a more streamlined body, a better mirror-locking system, a top shutter speed of 1/2000 of a second and was introduced with its own proprietary, continually improving Photomic meter prism heads.
 This camera's construction was mechanically superior to the F, with some models using titanium for the top and bottom cover plates, and featured slower shutter speeds via the self-timer mechanism.
 All Nikon F and F2 Photomic prism heads coupled to the shutter speed dial of the respective camera, and also to the aperture ring via a coupling prong on the diaphragm ring of the lens.
 This design feature was incorporated into most Auto Nikkor lenses of that time.
 Nikon technicians can still install a coupling prong on D type Auto Nikkor lenses so that these newer lenses will fully couple and operate with the older Nikon camera bodies.
 This is not possible with the G type Auto Nikkor lenses and lenses with the DX designation.

 Pentax – the Spotmatic

 Pentax was the first manufacturer to show a prototype camera with a behind-the-lens spot metering CdS meter system in 1961, the Pentax Spotmatic.
 Production Spotmatics, however, didn't appear until mid-to-late 1964, and these models were featured with an averaging meter system.

 Topcon – the RE Super

-Tokyo Optical's Topcon RE Super (Beseler Topcon Super D in the US), however, preceded Pentax into production in 1963.
-Topcon cameras used behind-the-lens CdS (Cadmium Sulfide Cells) light meters which were integrated into a partially silvered area of the mirror.
+Tokyo kogaku Optical's Topcon RE Super (Beseler Topcon Super D in the US), however, preceded Pentax into production in 1963.
+Topcon cameras used behind-the-lens in body, open aperature CdS (Cadmium Sulfide Cells) light meters which were integrated into a etched line total area of the silvered area of the mirror.
+Lines were calculated to balance sky and foreground exposure values by their spaces and patterns.
+The system was chain connected to the ASA dial, shutter speed and f:stops.
+The system was patented by Toshiba/Topcon.
+For 1963 this was a giant leap forward.